Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Fastener Loosening and Fatigue

-Corrosion and moisture changes can loosen screws that previously held with no trouble.
+Corrosion and moisture changes can loosen screws that were previously fastened.
 A bracket may still look stable, but its hold weakens underneath.
 Once a fastener loses real grip, any tightening tends to fade quickly as movement returns.

 Moisture-Driven Material Reactions